PATHWAY TO BECOMING A CHARTERED DESIGNER

 Any designer wishing to embark on the pathway to Chartered Designer can read more information here.

 CSD members and those studying on CSD Accredited Courses have partial exemption in terms of the submission criteria and application costs.

 INTERIOR DESIGN PATHWAY

-At its recent AGM, the Society elected and welcomed David Callcott FCSD as its new President.
+At its last AGM, the Society elected and welcomed David Callcott FCSD as its new President.
 His journey through both his design career and membership of design bodies makes for a compelling read and not only illustrates the development of his career but also that of the Chartered Society of Designers (CSD) and the wider profession.
 Standing before our Royal Charter, he recalls his early career and those who influenced it.

 Read more about David's interior design pathway

 from IIBD to BIID to CSD in TheDesigner